wanyaworld/wanyaworld.github.io/_posts/2021-12-04-futex-kernel.md

 }
 ```

 Until 5.15 kernel, futex has been implemented in _kernel/futex.c_ file.
-However, from 5.16 kernel, futex has dedicated directory (_kernel/futex_), and it's implementation is separated into multiple file.
+However, from 5.16 kernel, futex has dedicated directory (_kernel/futex_), and it's implementation is separated into multiple files.

 The entry point of futex syscall is defined at _syscalls.c_.
-All of futex operation is multiflex via _do\_futex_() function, although the community is considering defining syscall for each operation [link](https://linuxplumbersconf.org/event/11/contributions/1058/attachments/788/1481/futex_lpc2021.pdf).
+All of futex operations are multiflexed via _do\_futex_() function, although the community is considering defining syscall for each operation [link](https://linuxplumbersconf.org/event/11/contributions/1058/attachments/788/1481/futex_lpc2021.pdf).

 _<kernel/futex/syscalls.c>_
 ```